Hands-on Gear Review

 Cons: No hood, not as thick or warm as other parkas

 Best Uses: Around town

-This chic parka is a well-tailored winter coat that preserves a woman's curves rather than hiding them under poofy baffles.
-Although not very thick, the 800 fill down is warm for its weight, making this an excellent choice for a fashion-conscious woman living in a mild climate.
-It does not have a hood, so if you find this feature a necessity, check out the Patagonia Ultralight Fiona Parka – Women's, which is roughly the same warmth, lighter in weight, and includes a hood.
-For something thicker and warmer to stand up to harsher weather, we like the Canada Goose Kensington Parka and The North Face Metropolis Parka – Women's.
+This chic parka is a well-tailored winter coat that showcases a woman's curves rather than hiding them under poofy baffles.
+The newest version of the Fiona is filled with 600 fill traceable duck down, which is lower quality than previous versions of this jacket, but an increase in environmental consciousness.
+It is one of the least warm winter jackets that we tested, so don't expect it to help you weather an arctic winter.
+It does not have a hood, so if you find this feature a necessity, check out the Arc'teryx Nuri Coat - Women's, which features higher quality down, arguably looks even more stylish, and includes a hood.
+For something thicker and warmer to stand up to harsher weather, we like the Canada Goose Kensington Parka and Patagonia Tres Down Parka.

 Compare top rated competitors side-by-side >

 OutdoorGearLab Editors' Hands-on Review